SAP/sap-btp-service-operator/README.md

 To connect the namespace to a subaccount, you first have to obtain the [access credentials](#setup) for the SAP BTP service operator and then maintain them in a secret that is specific for that namespace.

 There are two options to maintain namespace-specific credentials:
-- Define a secret named `sap-btp-service-operator` in the namespace. `ServiceInstance` and `ServiceBinding` that are already applied in the namespace will also be created in the subaccount from which the credentials were issued. :question: Not sure the second sentence is correct.
+- Define a secret named `sap-btp-service-operator` in the namespace. `ServiceInstance` and `ServiceBinding` that are applied in the namespace will belong to the subaccount from which the credentials were issued.
 - Define different secrets for different namespaces in a centrally [managed namespace](./sapbtp-operator-charts/templates/configmap.yml), following the secret naming convention: `sap-btp-service-operator-<namespace>`.

-If none of the those mentioned above options are set, `sap-btp-service-operator` secret of a release namespace is used.  :question: what is this "release namespace"?
+**Note:**<br>If none of the those mentioned above options are set, `sap-btp-service-operator` secret of a release namespace is used.
+See step 4 of the [Setup](#setup) section.

 **Note:**<br> To work with TLS-based credentials, additional `Secret` should be created in the namespace.
 For more information, see [tls secret](./sapbtp-operator-charts/templates/secret-tls.yml).